cgjohnso/cgjohnso/README.md

 ### Hi there 👋
 I'm Chadwick Johnson, future Health Data Analyst.
-I've worked in various healthcare roles over the last 8 years, and during that time I've learned that I have a passion for data, and gleaning insights from it.
+I've worked in various healthcare roles over the years, and during that time I've learned that I have a passion for data, and gleaning insights from it.

 This github page is meant to document my continual learning path and showcase my projects, skills and interests.
 <!--